sitecrafting/greg/README.md

 The `expand_recurrences` param composes with any other valid Greg/`WP_Query` params: that is, it doesn't actually affect the database query logic in any way, it just tells Greg to skip the step of expanding recurrences.

 ### Additional params

-Any parameters not explicitly mentioned above get passed through as-is, so you can for example use the WordPress native `offset` param to exclude the first `$n` events from your results:
+Any parameters not explicitly mentioned above get passed through as-is, so you can for example use the WordPress native `offset` param to exclude the first five events from your results:

 ```php
 Greg::get_events([